ricab/scope_guard/README.md

 ## Client interface

-The public interface consists of a template function to create scope guard objects and a few members of those objects.
+The public interface consists of a template function to create scope guard objects, a few members of those objects, and one compilation option (through a preprocessor macro definition)

 ### Maker function template